Whether you retired at the full retirement age or chose to retire early, you're eligible to enroll in Medicare three months before your 65th birthday.

 Once you've enrolled, you can make changes to your health care plans for three months in the fall.

 But what is Medicare Part D, and is it worth the extra cost?
-We answer this plus 14 other pressing questions so you can make a more informed decision this October.
+We answer this, plus 14 other pressing questions, before you make your decision.

 What is Medicare Part D?